Burger King breakfast sandwiches: Supreme Breakfast Sandwich

 The Supreme Breakfast Sandwich (formerly the Enormous Omelet Sandwich) is a breakfast sandwich sold by the fast-food restaurant chain Burger King.
 It consists of sausage patties, bacon, eggs and American cheese on a sesame seed bun.
 The Meat'normous Omelet Sandwich was a variant on the Enormous Omelet Sandwich that added a portion of ham to the sandwich.

-It is one of their late teen to young adult male oriented products.
 The sandwich attracted criticism for its high fat and caloric content, and was discontinued in the United States for a short while.
 It is still sold in some of its international markets.
 The sandwich was re-introduced at US restaurants in 2016, albeit under a new name, entitled the Supreme Breakfast Sandwich.

 The sandwich was introduced on March 28, 2005, as the Enormous Omelet Sandwich, and attracted significant media attention for its ingredients and caloric content.
 It was the first new product launched under the auspices of then CEO Greg Brenneman, and helped boost Burger King breakfast sales by 20%.
 The Meat'normous Omelet Sandwich was introduced in May of the same year.

 Because of its large serving size and high fat and caloric content, the sandwich garnered negative press when first sold.
 The negative press was compounded when Burger King began selling the companion Meat'normous sandwich.

 BK Breakfast Muffin

-Sandwich features savory sausage, egg and melted American cheese on a baked English muffin.
+The BK Breakfast Muffin sandwich features sausage, egg and melted American cheese on a baked English muffin.

 Burgers for Breakfast

-Lunch items such as hamburgers and fries were not traditionally served during breakfast time, however, some BK stores began selling food under their "Burgers for Breakfast" program which began in 2000.
+Lunch items such as hamburgers and fries are not traditionally served during breakfast time.
+However, some Burger King stores began selling food under their "Burgers for Breakfast" program which began in 2000.